 Part 1 introduces the subject and examines the role of people and events in changing history.
+There is also a focus on how sources are important in interpreting history.
+The topic is divided into

 There is also a focus on how sources are important in interpreting history.
 The topic is divided into two parts: